zevamaru/phpflix-rest-api/README.md

 # PHPflix REST API

-This project started as a challenge for a job interview, and despite that I knew I was lacking some knowledge to do it, I decided to try hard, and I ended up [learning a LOT](#what-i-learned-with-this-little-project) in the process.
+This project started as a challenge for a job interview, and despite that I knew I was lacking some knowledge to do it, I decided to try hard, and I ended up [learning a lot](#what-i-learned-with-this-little-project) in the process.

 ## Steps for testing